A customer journey map (CJM) is a powerful communication tool.

 - Listen to sales calls

-Next, I create a user flow or a mindmap to help me organize everything I’ve learned so far into a single, semi-coherent diagram.
-This diagram is really just for me — meaning I usually don’t share it with anyone unless I have follow-up questions.
+After reviewing what the client already knows, next, I create a user flow or a mindmap to help me organize everything I’ve learned so far into a single, semi-coherent diagram.
+This diagram is really just for me—meaning I usually don’t share it with anyone unless I have follow-up questions.

 2. Create a Journey Framework (Optional)

 By now, I have a good pretty mental picture of what the overall structure of the journey map might look like… but I want to first verify what’s in my head.
-To do this, I recruit 6-10 SMEs to create a journey map framework.
+To do this, I recruit 6-10 SMEs to create a journey map framework (or hypothesis map).

 Before the start of the workshop, I draw 4 horizontal lines on a large whiteboard.
 In the first row, I write “do.”
 On the second and third rows, I write “think” and “feel.”
 And the bottom row, I write “touchpoint.”